 It is hard to find a better school than University of St Thomas Minnesota if you want to pursue Real Estate as a major.
 Situated in Saint Paul, Minnesota, this college is a good final choice for students who enjoy the buzz of a substantial city.

 University of St Thomas Minnesota appeals to the very best, and the average SAT score of applicants is about 1,140.
-The program with the most students signed up for at University of St Thomas Minnesota is business administration & management.
+There is a graduate program accessible for students who are curious.
 Ever wish schools were graded with a report card?
 Now they are.
 Take a look at University of St Thomas Minnesota's scorecard.

 University of Baltimore is a great option for students pursuing a Real Estate degree.
 Baltimore, Maryland is an excellent setting for students who enjoy the active city life.